 - Sourdough bread has a longer shelf life!
 Breads that have been fermented with commercial yeast will mold within a few days.
-Sourdough bread doesn’t mold, but rather dries out.
-This makes it possible to leave it on the counter for longer, sometimes up to two weeks depending on the bread.
+With sourdough bread, you can leave it on the counter for longer, sometimes up to two weeks, depending on the bread.
 When it dries out, don’t throw it away.
-Instead make croutons!
+Instead, make croutons!
 Many ancient recipes call for soaking the old sourdough bread and adding it to another batch of dough, eliminating bread waste.

 Now, you can certainly start a sourdough culture at home with flour and water.
 To activate the fermentation process from scratch, a starter does really well being fed whole grain flours like rye or whole wheat flour.
 This process can take about five days and the starter needs to be fed twice a day in order to get going.
 It’s sluggish at first, but the more it’s fed on the front end, the better it will be to use in sourdough bread.

 But you want the EASY way, right?
 Well, I find the simplest way to start your own starter at home is to purchase a small portion of live starter from someone else.
 By all means, start a starter at home yourself, but considering how much you have to feed it the first week to get it going, you might be scared away from the process.